CHALLENGE: SIMPLIFY COLLABORATION WITH SECURE WAY TO SYNC AND SHARE FILES

 SOLUTION: SYNCPLICITY CLOUD WITH ON-PREMISES STORAGE

-EMC IT now delivers a secure service for enterprise-grade online file sharing and mobile collaboration, using the Syncplicity cloud with on-premises storage.
+EMC IT now delivers a secure service for enterprise-grade online file sharing and mobile collaboration, using the Syncplicity by Axway cloud with on-premises storage.
 EMC employees use the service to access and share their files from anywhere, anytime, from any EMC-managed device.

 “In today's global, mobile, and social world, we are on a collision course between the technology experience we have in our personal and professional lives,” says Vic Bhagat, Chief Information Officer for EMC.
-“Syncplicity straddles both worlds, giving our employees the consistent, convenient experience they need to be productive whether they are in the office or on the go.”
+“Syncplicity by Axway straddles both worlds, giving our employees the consistent, convenient experience they need to be productive whether they are in the office or on the go.”

 “It’s our job in IT to protect EMC intellectual property and other sensitive information, and we were worried about data leakage.
 If employees want to store content in the cloud, we want it to be in our private cloud so we can keep it secure. ”